duniter/duniter/doc/Protocol.md

 # DUP - Duniter Protocol

-> This document is still regularly updated (as of August 2016)
+> This document reflects Duniter in-production protocol.
+It is updated only for clarifications (2017).

 ## Contents